-JudicialPhilosophy was born out of my personal passion for judicial studies and jurisprudence and I have been managing it for almost 4 years.
-It aims to present latest news, opportunities, papers, calls, and events for those who care about judges, judicial behaviour, education and policymaking.
-Until now centralisation of these topics has been scarce, and this website aims to fill the gap and bring together a community of jurists, philosophers, scientists, educators, policymakers and everyone who is interested in judicial studies.
-It sometimes touches on tangent disciplines and topics in view of a holistic approach to judicial philosophy.
+JudicialPhilosophy was born out of my personal passion for judicial studies and jurisprudence and I managed it for almost 4 years.
+It presented the latest news, opportunities, papers, calls, and events for those who care about judges, judicial behaviour, education and policymaking.
+Until 2012 centralisation of these topics had been scarce, and this website aimed to fill the gap and bring together a community of jurists, philosophers, scientists, educators, policymakers and everyone who is interested in judicial studies.
+It sometimes touched on tangent disciplines and topics in view of a holistic approach to judicial philosophy.

 Online visibility and reach (Apr 2012 – Jan 2016): • Google Analytics: 20,000+ unique visitors from 175 countries, 44% returning; • Twitter: 1,200+ followers, 4,300+ tweets; • Facebook page: 400+ fans; • content: 1,300+ posts (approx 1 per day).
 Take a look.

-- we are now publishing two issues instead of one issue per year, both online and print;
+- we switched to publishing two issues instead of one issue per year, both online and print;

-- we have just launched an online submission system, in collaboration with UCL Press, which is more transparent towards authors and easier to manage by the editorial team;
+- we launched an online submission system, in collaboration with UCL Press, which was more transparent towards authors and easier to manage by the editorial team;

-- we have switched to an open access policy; all our issues are now published open access and indexed by Google Scholar, in addition to Westlaw and HeinOnline;
+- we switched to an open access policy; all our issues were published open access and indexed by Google Scholar, in addition to Westlaw and HeinOnline;

-- we have increased our social media presence, posting regularly to our audiences on Facebook and Twitter.
+- we increased our social media presence, posting regularly to our audiences on Facebook and Twitter.

 I assisted Prof Patricia Leighton in managing the Legal Education Research Network (LERN).
 I handled a wide range of tasks, from organising events (conferences, workshops, showcases), managing the website, newsletter and social media on a regular basis, as well as managing the membership base.